-This special FSNAU brief provides a summary of the key findings of the post Deyr '09/10 Assessment and Analysis, which are the result of fieldwork (December 23 - January 3), regional analysis workshop (January 4 - 8), national analysis workshop (January 11 - 16) and a technical verification and partner vetting meetings (Nutrition, January 25 and Food Security, January 27).
+This special FSNAU brief provides a summary of the key findings of the post Deyr '09/10 Assessment and Analysis, which are the result of fieldwork (December23 - January 5) and national analysis workshop (January 11 - 16) and a Technical Verification and Partner Vetting Meetings (Nutrition, January 25 and Food Security, January 27).
 FEWSNET Somalia along with 86 partners, including regional authorities, UN and international agencies and local and international NGOs participated and supported in this post Deyr '09/10 assessment and analysis process.
 FSNAU presented these results in Nairobi at a Somalia Support Secretariat Special Meeting on January 29th and issued a Press Release on February 1.
-The press release and presentation are available on the FSNAU website (www.fsnau.org).
+The press release and presentation are available on the FSNAU website. (www.fsnau.org)